 Mr Ibe, a Casio engineer, set a goal for himself to design pressure and liquid-resistant watches.
 He studied it for a long time and created a lot of samples.
 This eventually resulted in the G-Shock.

-G-Shock quickly became the most well-known brand of robust and long-lasting timepieces.
+G-Shock quickly became the most well-known brand of robust and long-lasting Smartwatches.
 They are extremely resistant to moisture, shocks, tremor, cold winters, collisions, and even gravitation and motion.

-Advanced technologies and materials are used to safeguard the mechanisms and circuits inside the timepieces.
+Advanced technologies and materials are used to safeguard the mechanisms and circuits inside the Smartwatches.

 The appearance of the G-Shock